graphhopper/directions-api/docs-tour-optimization.md

 ```

 In the vehicle type you can specify two important features of your vehicles: profile and capacity.
-The profile indicates whether your vehicle is actually is person moving by ```foot```, whether it is a ```bike``` or a vehicle that uses roads specified with ```car``` (even it does not need to be a car, but can also be a heavy vehicle).
+The profile indicates whether your vehicle is actually is person moving by ```foot```,
+whether it is a ```bike``` or a vehicle that uses roads specified with ```car``` (even it does not need to be a car, but can also be a motor bike or heavy vehicle).
  The capacity indicates how much freight can be loaded into the vehicle.
 You can specify multiple capacity dimensions as shown below.

 If you want your vehicles to use roads with a single capacity dimension of maximum 100 units (e.g. 100 kilogram), specify it like this: